peterzan888/Binance-Future-API-test-doc/docs/market_data.md

     "l": 27781,         // Last tradeId
     "T": 1498793709153, // Timestamp
     "m": true,          // Was the buyer the maker?
-    "M": true           // Was the trade the best price match?
   }
 ]
 ```